Hackernews posts about MIT Press

 MIT Press is an academic publishing house and book publisher affiliated with Massachusetts Institute of Technology (MIT), known for its high-quality publications on various subjects including science, technology, engineering, mathematics, humanities, and social sciences.

-1. The Many Sides of Erik Satie (thereader.mitpress.mit.edu)
+1. The Pleasure of Patterns in Art (thereader.mitpress.mit.edu)

-2. The Business of Betting on Catastrophe (thereader.mitpress.mit.edu)
+2. The Pleasure of Patterns in Art (thereader.mitpress.mit.edu)

 8. J.G.
 Ballard: My Favorite Books (thereader.mitpress.mit.edu)